Male eLearning Voice over:

 Who and Why

 You have a wide choice of male eLearning voice over talent.
-Over the years, companies with which I’ve shared my training narration expertise have included Actavis Pharmaceuticals, ADP, Allergan, AT&T, Carestream Health, Epicor Software, Honeywell, Johnson & Johnson, Merrill Lynch, Open Text, Philips Healthcare, Siemens Healthcare, Stryker Orthopaedics, Synovus Financial and Xerox.
+Over the years, companies with which I’ve shared my elearning narration expertise have included Actavis Pharmaceuticals, ADP, Allergan, AT&T, Carestream Health, Epicor Software, Honeywell, Johnson & Johnson, Merrill Lynch, Open Text, Philips Healthcare, Siemens Healthcare, Stryker Orthopaedics, Synovus Financial and Xerox.
 My clients know they can rely on me to turn their projects around accurately and quickly, but without sacrificing quality.
 It’s simply a matter of trust.
 Join them.

 “Clear, articulate and explanatory, with a wonderful range of style and ability.”